 Fleas are among the most commonly seen parasitic organisms caught by dogs and cats.
 In fact, it’s believed that each and every cat and dog will suffer an infestation in the course of their lifetime.

 There may be more than 2000 species of flea across the world.
-One good thing is, only the cat flea and the dog flea are usually essential to cats and dogs.
+One good thing is, only the cat and dog flea are usually essential to cats and dogs.
 Regardless of the name, cat fleas infest dogs equally as much as they infest cats.

+The level to which it is advisable to control fleas will vary individually for each person and from pet to pet.
 You may believe that a pet held exclusively inside your home would be at no recourse of getting fleas.
-Bear in mind that it only takes a visit from a single untreated animal to bring about an infestation in your home, thus even housebound pets may necessitate flea control.
-Pets that regularly go outdoors will probably come into contact with fleas every once in awhile, and need frequent treatment.
+Bear in mind that it only takes a visit from a single untreated animal.
+The results are to bring about an infestation in your home.
+Thus even housebound pets may necessitate flea control.
+Pets that regularly go outdoors will probably come into contact with fleas every once in awhile.
+Above all, needs frequent treatment.

 Insect Control Auckland 0800 783 266